Specialized Alternative Program

 Students within the program experience a highly structured schedule, working with specialists in communication skills, occupational therapy, and physical therapy toward collective and personal goals as active participants and contributors to the community and local workforce.

-Supporting Educational InstructionEducational instruction for all students, provided by a teacher and his/her classroom assistants is augmented by the related services of a school social worker, occupational therapist, adaptive physical education teacher, school nurse teacher, speech therapist, physical therapist, and other consulting and direct service providers necessary to meet the IEP needs of individual students.
+Teachers and classroom assistants work closely with a school social worker, occupational therapist, adaptive physical education teacher, school nurse teacher, speech therapist, physical therapist, and other consulting and direct service providers.

 Lori Facha, Director of Educational Services

 Secondary students in the Specialized Alternative Program learn community, vocational, cognitive and domestic skills, affording each student an opportunity to identify, develop and pursue their personal and professional goals over a lifetime.

 Our secondary students dedicate time to the classroom and the community each week, where successful working relationships with adult service providers aid the transition of students to adult services.